 IoT is about the new frontier of networked devices.
 With newer devices being connected, our products must be able to integrate them as well as be in compliance with the surge of government regulations that mandate levels of security and reliability of these devices.
 With newer devices being added to the IoT and IoE ecosystems, newer connectivity protocols will emerge.
 Our products and product development methodologies must be able to adapt in order to adhere to these standards.

-IoT is changing the way the business operates, there is much greater leasing of products (not just selling them outright but, shifting to a product-as-a-service model) and subscription and use based payments, there are increasing service business (support and repair) because product use by customers can now be monitored and failures can be predicted and rectified proactively.
-To be relevant in the IoT era we must be able to modify our products to support these newer business models.
+IoT is changing the way business operates; there is much greater leasing of products (not just selling them outright but, shifting to a product-as-a-service model), and subscription and use-based payments; there is increasing service business (support and repair) because product use by customers can now be monitored and failures can be predicted and rectified proactively.
+To be relevant in the IoT era, we must be able to modify our products to support these newer business models.

 Data integration and insights:

 IoT data is voluminous and diverse; our systems should be able to seamlessly integrate this data with the backend systems.
 Our products must learn, innovate and adapt, based on the product use data and the data that is emitted due to interactions between the things in the IoT ecosystem.